Leah1977/familyfavs/TESTING.md

 Removed type="text" from select id.

-## Error: Attribute minlength is only allowed when the input type is email, password, search, tel, text, or url.
+## Error: Attribute minlength is only allowed when the input type is email, password, search, tel, text, or URL.

 From line 121, column 17; to line 121, column 125